pavbobek/tetofo-maui-tetofomauispeech/README.md

 > This is basic MAUI template with Community toolkit.
 It has 2 services and mediator in its IOCContainer:

-- SpeechToTextService: convert speech to token stream.
+- SpeechToTextService: converts speech to token stream.
 - FileDAO: saves tokens to disk.
 - Mediator: handles comunication between services.